Nonlinear Traces: Introduction

-This work has many inspirations.
-First among them is the categorical theory of strong duality, dimensions and traces introduced by Dold and Puppe in \cite{doldpuppe} (see \cite{may,PS} for more recent developments) with the express purpose of proving Lefschetz-type formulas.
+Another important inspiration is the categorical theory of strong duality, dimensions and traces introduced by Dold and Puppe in \cite{doldpuppe} (see \cite{may,PS} for more recent developments) with the express purpose of proving Lefschetz-type formulas.
 In \cite{doldpuppe}, dualizability of a space is achieved by linearization (passing to suspension spectra), while our approach is to pass to categories of correspondences (or spans) instead.
-We were also inspired by the preprint \cite{markarian} and the subsequent work \cite{Cal1,Cal2,Ram,Ram2,Shk}.
+We were also inspired by the preprint~\cite{markarian} and the subsequent work \cite{Cal1,Cal2,Ram,Ram2,Shk}.
 There have been many recent papers \cite{Petit, lunts, polishchuk, cisinskitabuada} building on related ideas to prove Riemann-Roch and Lefschetz-type theorems in the noncommutative context of differential graded categories and Fourier-Mukai transforms; our work instead places these results in the context of the general formalism of traces in $\oo$-categories, and generalizes them to commutative but nonlinear settings.

 The Grothendieck-Riemann-Roch type applications in this paper concern the character map taking coherent sheaves to classes in Hochschild homology (or in a more refined version, to cyclic homology).
 This is significantly coarser than the well established theory of Lefschetz-Riemann-Roch theorems valued in Chow groups (see the seminal \cite{Thomason}, the more recent \cite{joshua} and many references therein).
-Thus for schemes, the quantities compared are Dolbeault (or de Rham) cohomology classes rather than algebraic cycles.
-The character map factors through algebraic $G$-theory, the $K$-theory of coherent sheaves, though $K$-theoretic considerations play no role in this paper.
+Thus for schemes, the quantities compared are Dolbeault (or de Rham) cohomology classes rather than algebraic cycles or $K$- (or rather $G$-)theory classes.